W4KRL/SolarPowerMonitor/README.md

 These MATLAB scripts are for your ThingSpeak channel:

 ### Light_Power_Correlation
 This visualization plots 24-hours of power and light intensity on a scatter chart.
-It uses the MATLAB plotfit function to fit a linear equation to the data.
-The equation is displayed on the chart.
+The relationship between power ouput in milliwatts and light intensity in kilolux is printed on the chart.

 Light & Power Correlation [![light_power_correlation](https://img.shields.io/badge/MATLAB-Script-brightgreen.svg?style=flat)](https://github.com/W4KRL/SolarPowerMonitor/blob/master/MATLAB_Scripts/Light_Power_Correlation)